danielgsims/squeeze/README.md

 SQUEEZE Plugin Framework
 ========================

-A small collection of libraries for writing WordPress plugins.
-It's by no means a complete product.
-I'm just adding to it as I need new things.
+Rapid WordPress plugin development using modern techniques and principles.
 I was tired of writing WordPress plugins that sucked.
-So I tried to write something that struck a balance between decently structured code and stay-out-of-my-way-osity.
-Whether I accomplished that is up to someone else to judge!
+So I started writing Squeeze.
+Squeeze provides an MVC structure for plugin development, utilizing modern principles such as namespacing and autoloading, parameterized queries and more.

+Squeeze is meant for software engineers.
+But more than that, Squeeze is meant for anyone who wants to rapidly develop maintainable, standards-based plugins for the most popular platform on earth.

 If you find this useful please let me know.
 If you've got a question, please let me know.
 If you want to contribute, I'd be stoked.